 Natural Nations Goes Digital

-Building on the work done by Natural Nations, Natural Nations Goes Digital will develop digital resources for teachers and children about how to identify birds, and how to make school grounds into accessible habitats for birds and pollinators.
+Funded by Erasmus+ and led by Learning through Landscapes in partnership with Birdlife Malta, Sociedad Espanola de Ornitologia SEO (Birdlife Spain), Millbrook Primary School, Hellenic Ornithological Society and Sociedade Portuguesa para o Estudo das Aves, Natural Nations Goes Digital builds on the work done by Natural Nations.
+The project will develop digital resources for teachers and children about how to identify birds, and how to make school grounds into accessible habitats for birds and pollinators.

 The SENSE project

-In collaboration with The Open University, the University of Edinburgh and Imperial College London and funded by EPSRC, the SENSE project will develop haptic technology to allow children to experience sensory elements of nature through smartphones.
+Funded by EPSRC and In collaboration with The Open University, the University of Edinburgh and Imperial College London, the SENSE project will develop haptic technology to allow children to experience sensory elements of nature through smartphones.
 This will help encourage greater interest in the natural world among children who have the least access to it.